To find out about the 1671 Yoxall Penny click here.

 For more information on the Staffs Smart Alert App please visit www.staffordshiresmartalert.uk or search for “Staffs Smart Alert” in Google Play or the App Store.

-This application combines a host of services to help you with anything you need for example you can access services from Police, Fire, Ambulance and your Local Council.
+Combines a host of services to help you.
+For example, you can access services from Police, Fire, Ambulance and your Local Council.
 Examples of the Services you can access are Register Births, Report Abandoned Vehicles, Fly Tipping, School Closures, Roadworks, Council Tax & Benefits and a lot more.

 More information can be found at www.staffordshire.gov.uk/mystaffs-app/mystaffs-app or to Download the App visit either the App Store or Google Play and search for “My Staffs”